 The requested equipment is available during the period for which use of the equipment is requested;

-The individual or organization requesting use of SCSD-owned equipment furnishes the District with appropriate liability coverage.
+The individual or organization requesting use of District-owned equipment furnishes the District with appropriate liability coverage.

 SEC.
-9.17.
+9.15.
 WAIVER.
-A waiver of the fees and/or deposit for certain types of protected activities may be available upon the discretion of the General Manager.
+A waiver of the fees and/or deposit for certain types of protected activities may be available upon the discretion of the District General Manager.